§ 2710 Definitions.

 § 2711 Persons who may execute an anatomical gift.

-(a) Any individual of sound mind and 18 years of age or more or an individual not of such age who has parental consent may give all or any part of the individual's body for any purposes specified in § 2712 of this title, the gift to take effect upon the donor's death.
+(a) Any individual of sound mind and 18 years of age or more or an agent of such an individual, or an individual not of such age who has parental consent may give all or any part of the individual's body for any purposes specified in § 2712 of this title, the gift to take effect upon the donor's death.
 However, a married minor may make such a donation without parental consent.